Overview of Selling a House with a HELOC

 Yes, an attorney can be helpful when selling a house with a HELOC.
 They offer:

-Having an attorney involved can make sure the sale is legally sound and reduce risks.
+Having an attorney involved can ensure the sale is legally sound and reduce risks.

 Managing the Closing Process